How to Host a Hybrid Conference or Event

 Firstly, in-person attendees generally expect speakers to be at the event in person too.
 Being able to physically see, hear and interact with speakers is part and parcel of the event going experience.

-There’s far more energy and interaction when a speaker is physically present, creating a much more enjoyable atmosphere than a series of sterile video presentations.
+Plus, there’s far more energy and interaction when a speaker is physically present, and this creates a much more enjoyable atmosphere than a series of sterile video presentations.

 7. Connect the in person and hybrid audience

-This is one of the most difficult, yet essential steps that you have to take in order to create the best hybrid event.
+This is one of the most difficult, yet essential steps that you should take in order to create the best hybrid event.

-- Hybrid events software - the best examples of this type of software allow for high levels of engagement between audiences including live polling, chat rooms, direct messaging, and even the virtual exchange of business cards.
+- Hybrid events software - the best examples of this type of software allow for high levels of engagement between audiences.
+This could include live polling, chat rooms, direct messaging, and even the virtual exchange of business cards.

-- Hashtags - as we mentioned earlier, if you’re happy for exchanges between audiences to be made in the ‘public square’, then create a hashtag which can be used on Twitter and other social media platforms.
+- Hashtags - as we mentioned earlier, if you’re happy for exchanges between audiences to be made in the ‘public square’, then create a hashtag which can be used on X (formerly Twitter) and other social media platforms.

-Note - in order to better facilitate communication between the two audiences, remind your in-person attendees to bring their laptops/mobile phones to your event.
+Note - in order to better facilitate communication between the two audiences, remind your in-person attendees to bring their laptops/mobile phones to any hybrid event.

 8. Use a roving camera crew